West Potomac Park in Southwest Washington in Washington, District of Columbia — The American Northeast (Mid-Atlantic)

 Roosevelt's administrations created over 75 new programs to fight the Great Depression.
 These sculptures represent 54 of the "alphabet soup" of New Deal programs.
 Explore this model (right) depicting some of these programs.
 If you carry a Social Security

 Erected 2022 by National Park Service, U.S. Department of the Interior.

 Topics and series.
-This historical marker is listed in these topic lists: Government & Politics • War, World II.
-In addition, it is included in the Former U.S. Presidents: #32 Franklin D. Roosevelt, and the Former U.S. Presidents: #33 Harry S. Truman series lists.
-A significant historical date for this entry is February 12, 1943.
+This historical marker is listed in these topic lists: Charity & Public Work • Government & Politics • Industry & Commerce.
+In addition, it is included in the Civilian Conservation Corps (CCC), and the Former U.S. Presidents: #32 Franklin D. Roosevelt series lists.
+A significant historical date for this entry is January 9, 1940.

 Location.
-38° 52.978′ N, 77° 2.533′ W. Marker is in Southwest Washington in Washington, District of Columbia.
+38° 53.006′ N, 77° 2.593′ W. Marker is in Southwest Washington in Washington, District of Columbia.
 It is in West Potomac Park.
-Marker can be reached from Ohio Drive Southwest south of West Basin Drive Southwest, on the right when traveling north.
+Marker is on Ohio Drive Southwest south of West Basin Drive Southwest, on the right when traveling north.
 The marker is located on the grounds of the Franklin Delano Roosevelt Memorial, a sprawling 7.5 acre memorial managed by the National Park Service.
 Touch for map.
 Marker is at or near this postal address: 1850 W Basin Dr SW, Washington DC 20418, United States of America.
 Touch for directions.